Roland-Front-Back/Adventure-Jones-4/README.md

 ## License

-Distributed under the MIT License.
+- Distributed under the MIT License.

-See LICENSE for more information.
+- See [LICENSE](LICENSE) for more information.
-Acknowledgments

-- Sound effects by <a href="https://freesound.org">freesound.org</a>

-- Fonts from <a href="https://www.dafont.com">dafont.com</a>

-- Inspired by The Legend of Zelda, Indiana Jones, and Secret of Mana

 ---